MP3: Mera Pehla Pehla Pyaar: Synopsis

-Delhi-based Rohan (Ruslaan Mumtaz) lives in a wealthy lifestyle with his dad, Shekhar (Kanwaljit Singh), a businessman who owns an apparel business, and mom, Renu (Menekka Arora).
-He attends St. Lawrence High School and is friends with Vasu, Sudhir and Javed.
-Together the friends land in hot water virtually every day.
-Then everything changes when he first sets eyes on heart-achingly beautiful new student, Ayesha Mehra (Hazel Crowney), who was born in London and also lives a wealthy lifestyle with her mom, Sheetal, and businessman dad.
+Delhi-based Rohan (Ruslaan Mumtaz) lives a wealthy lifestyle with his father, Shekhar (Kanwaljit Singh), a businessman who owns an apparel business, and his mother, Renu (Menekka Arora).
+He attends St. Lawrence High School and is friends with Vasu, Sudhir, and Javed.
+Together, the friends land in hot water virtually every day.
+Everything changes when he first sets eyes on the heart-achingly beautiful new student, Ayesha Mehra (Hazel Crowney), who was born in London and also lives a wealthy lifestyle with her mother, Sheetal, and her businessman father.

-Rohan and Ayesha are attracted to each other and decide to go on a karaoke date — with disastrous results as they end up in a vehicle accident.
-Their relationship sours with rumors of Ayesha being attracted to Shantanu and Rohan dating Simran.
+Rohan and Ayesha are attracted to each other and decide to go on a karaoke date, with disastrous results, as they end up in a vehicle accident.
+Their relationship sours due to rumours of Ayesha being attracted to Shantanu and Rohan dating Simran.
 They part ways.
-Ayesha and her mom go to Paris to visit her aunt Parminder and her husband, Tony.
-Realizing that he now loves Ayesha, Rohan decides to travel to Paris, clear the misunderstanding, and win her over.
-To do this he misuses his dad's credit card to book an air-ticket and forges school documents to show that he is attending the math Olympiad in Paris.
+Ayesha and her mother go to Paris to visit her aunt Parminder and her husband, Tony.
+Realising that he is in love with Ayesha, Rohan decides to travel to Paris, clear up the misunderstanding, and win her back.
+To do this, he misuses his father's credit card to book an air ticket and forges school documents to show that he is attending the Maths Olympiad in Paris.

 He reaches Paris but is unable to locate Ayesha.
-When he approaches the Indian embassy, he is detained and may well be deported back home to face his angry father and school authorities.
+When he approaches the Indian embassy, he is detained and may well be deported back home to face his angry father and the school authorities.
 He calls Ayesha and asks her to meet him at 7:30 at the Eiffel Tower.
-He uses a cigarette to raise the fire alarm of the embassy.
-Later he runs to the tower and surprises Ayesha where he gives her a rose and expresses his feelings towards her.
-Ayesha accepts his love, they finally unite and have their first kiss, later realizing that Ayesha's relatives were present at the sight, too.
+He uses a cigarette to trigger the embassy's fire alarm.
+Later, he runs to the tower and surprises Ayesha, giving her a rose and expressing his feelings for her.
+Ayesha accepts his love, and they finally reunite and share their first kiss, later realising that Ayesha's relatives were present at the scene as well.